 \section{Introduction}

 Large-scale sparse linear system of equations

 are ubiquitous in scientific and engineering applications, particularly those arising from the discretization of partial differential equations (PDEs).
-Developing efficient, robust, and adaptive numerical methods to solve these equations remains a significant challenge for researchers in applied mathematics.
-Iterative methods \cite{saad2003iterative} offer an effective solution for solving such systems.
+Developing efficient, robust, and scalable numerical methods to solve these equations remains a significant challenge for researchers in applied mathematics.
+Iterative methods \cite{saad2003iterative} are effective methods for solving such systems.
 Starting with an initial guess $\cu{u}^{(0)}$, the simplest form is relaxation

 where $\omega$ is the relaxation parameter.
 This method is known as the Richardson iterative method.
 Although the computational cost per step is cheap, its convergence rate is quite slow in practical applications.
 Consequently, various acceleration techniques have been developed.
-For example, one can select the optimal $\omega$ using Chebyshev polynomials \cite{golub1961chebyshev}; search for solutions along the conjugate gradient direction instead of the negative gradient direction \cite{hestenes1952methods}; introduce the momentum term, such as Nesterov acceleration \cite{nesterov1983method,luo2022differential}; split the unknown $\cu{u}$ into blocks for block coordinate descent \cite{beck2013convergence}; split $\cu{A}$ into the sum of different operators for alternating-direction implicit iteration \cite{birkhoff1962alternating}; use information from previous steps, such as Anderson acceleration \cite{walker2011anderson}; and project into the Krylov subspace to find solutions, such as GMRES \cite{saad1986gmres}, etc.
+For example, one can select the optimal $\omega$ using Chebyshev polynomials \cite{golub1961chebyshev}; search for solutions along the direction of conjugate gradient instead of the negative gradient \cite{hestenes1952methods}; introduce the momentum term, such as Nesterov acceleration \cite{nesterov1983method,luo2022differential}; split the unknown $\cu{u}$ into blocks for block coordinate descent \cite{beck2013convergence}; split $\cu{A}$ into the sum of different operators for alternating-direction implicit iteration \cite{birkhoff1962alternating}; use information from previous steps, such as Anderson acceleration \cite{walker2011anderson}; and project into the Krylov subspace to find the solution, such as GMRES \cite{saad1986gmres}, etc.

 However, the convergence speed of these acceleration techniques is still constrained by the condition number of $\cu{A}$.
 To mitigate this limitation, preconditioning techniques are introduced